tjmora/g-font/README.md

 hydration events lead up to the collection of all the fonts your website needs (and making sure you're not refreshing the tab).

-2. Bring up the browser's inspection tool in order to look for the `<link id="tjmora-g-font-..." rel="stylesheet" href="...">` tag in your document's head.
+2. Bring up the browser's inspection tool and look for the `<link id="tjmora-g-font-..." rel="stylesheet" href="...">` tag in your document's head.
 Copy the generated value inside the `href` attribute, and paste it somewhere.

-3. Place the following `link` tags somewhere in your App or Document file/component (within
+1. Place the following `link` tags somewhere in your App or Document file/component (within
 `<head>` or `<Head>` tags):

 ```